changbingY/LingGym/README.md

 3. IGT files: all IGT-format data extracted from grammar books.

+The benchmark data is also available in Hugging Face: [LINK](https://huggingface.co/datasets/cyang33/LingGym//)

 If you find our work useful, please consider citing our paper.
 ```
 @inproceedings{yang-etal-2025-linggym,